Henry W. Howgate: Indictment

 Howgate was indicted for embezzlement in 1882, but slipped away from authorities on April 13, 1882, while on a court-supervised visit to his home where his daughter sang to the marshal for an hour while he was supposed to be changing his underwear but in fact was fleeing across the Potomac River.
 A judgment against Howgate was made in absentia on May 24, 1883, in the amount of $101,000 plus interest.

 Secretary of War Robert Todd Lincoln authorized Secret Service operatives to stake out Howgate's possible hiding place in New Orleans, but, spotting them, Howgate and his mistress departed quickly for Nebraska City.
 There, Howgate visited former Signal Corps officer, now attorney, Albert S. Cole for assistance to file a claim that the government actually owed Howgate money.
-Howgate moved on to Escanaba, Michigan, where he assumed the alias and worked as a reporter.
+Howgate moved on to Escanaba, Michigan, where he assumed the alias H. W. Harrison and worked as a reporter.
 Afraid that the Secret Service could not capture Howgate, Lincoln hired the Pinkerton Detective Agency, who tried but failed to bribe Cole for information on Howgate's whereabouts.